|

 - the name of the docker package and the HFSQL version (US230053b" in this example).

-- the directory of the host (ex: "/home/bob/bdd") must exist and have the necessary permissions.
+- the host directory (e.g. "/home/bob/bdd") must exist and have the necessary permissions.

 - if the server must be accessible from outside the host, the port must be authorized by the host's firewall.